 Click Play to Learn How to Grow and Care for Lemongrass

 |Botanical Name||Cymbopogon citratus|

 |Plant Type||Perennial, annual, herb|

-Lemongrass grows with abundance in areas where conditions mimic the tropical habitat of their origin.
-Plants like lots of heat, light, and moisture: Provide this, and your lemongrass will grow and multiply quickly.
+Lemongrass grows with abundance in areas where conditions mimic the warm and humid habitat of its native region.
+The plant likes lots of heat, light, and moisture: Provide this, and your lemongrass will grow and multiply quickly.

-In its native habitat, lemongrass grows in full sun, even in hot climates.
+Lemongrass grows best in full sun, even in hot climates.
 At least six hours of direct sun per day will meet the plants' energy needs.
 Plants growing in shade will be sparse and may attract pests.

 Lemongrass plants prefer rich, loamy soil.
-You can create this ideal soil by adding a number of different soil amendments: compost, manure, and leaf mold are all enriching additives that you can add at planting time.
+You can create this ideal soil by adding several different soil amendments: compost, manure, and leaf mold are all enrichments you can add at planting time.